opnfv/bottlenecks/docs/testing/user/userguide/posca_guide.rst

     export OS_CACERT=/tmp/os_cacert

 If you have deployed your openstack environment by compass, you could use the following command to get the required files.
-For Fuel, Apex and JOID installer, we only provide limited support now for retrieving the configuration/description files.
+As to Fuel, Apex and JOID installers, we only provide limited support now for retrieving the configuration/description files.
 If you find that the following command can not do the magic, you should put the required files in /tmp manually.